treyhunner/treyhunner.github.com/source/_posts/2019-04-18-python-builtins-worth-learning.markdown

 <class 'list'>
 ```

-The `type` function is sometimes helpful in actual code (especially object-oriented code with inheritance and custom string representations), but it's also very often useful when debugging.
+The `type` function is sometimes helpful in actual code (especially object-oriented code with inheritance and custom string representations), but it's also useful when debugging.

 #### help

-If you're in a Python REPL, maybe debugging code (using `breakpoint`), and you'd like to know how a certain object, method, or attribute works, the `help` function is very handy.
+If you're in a Python REPL, maybe debugging code using `breakpoint`, and you'd like to know how a certain object, method, or attribute works, the `help` function will come in handy.

-Realistically, you'll likely resort to getting help from your favorite search engine more often than you use the `help` function.
+Realistically, you'll likely resort to getting help from your favorite search engine more often than using `help`.
-But if you're already in a Python REPL, it's quicker to call `help(list.insert)` (if you've forgotten the order of the arguments for the `insert` method) than it is to find the answer in Google.
+But if you're already in a Python REPL, it's quicker to call `help(list.insert)` than it would be to look up the `list.insert` method documentation in Google.

 ## Learn it later